eoinkelly/notes/ruby/encodings.md

 * available encodings is system dependent
 * a command line wrapper around libC `iconv_open` (man 3)

-TODO: I think this can be used to test the encoding of a file by tring to convert and see what blows up???
+TODO: I think this can be used to test the encoding of a file by trying to convert and see what blows up???

 # Details of UTF-8 encoding